Naetw/CTF-pwn-tips/README.md

 ## Use one-gadget-RCE instead of system

+**constraints**:

 * Have libc base address
 * Write to arbitrary address

-Almost every pwnable challenge needs to call `system('/bin/sh')` in the end of exploit, but if we want to call that, we have to manipulate the parameters and, of course, hijacking some function to `system`.
+Almost every pwnable challenge needs to call `system('/bin/sh')` in the end of exploit, but if we want to call that, we have to manipulate the parameters and, of course, hijack some functions to `system`.
 What if we **can't** manipulate the parameter?

 Use [one-gadget-RCE](http://j00ru.vexillium.org/blog/24_03_15/dragons_ctf.pdf)!

-With **one-gadget-RCE**, we can just hijack `.got.plt` to make program jump to **one-gadget**, but there are some constraints needed to be satisfied before use it.
+With **one-gadget-RCE**, we can just hijack `.got.plt` or something we can use to control eip to make program jump to **one-gadget**, but there are some constraints that need satisfying before using it.

 There are lots of **one-gadgets** in libc.
-Each one needs different constraints but those are similar.
-Each constraint is about registers' state.
+Each one has different constraints but those are similar.
+Each constraint is about the state of registers.

 Ex: